The End of Suffering

 With enough mindfulness, we will be able to notice patterns in our sensation stream, and it appears like there is a force that seems to keep our attention fixated on a specific set of sensations and/or foment mental content in an effort to keep the pattern going.

-For instance: Let’s say a mental-image of your favourite dish pops up in the sensation-stream (via social media, or maybe just like that).
-This seems to soon be followed up by mental-images of places where the dish is available (craving), and maybe interspersed with mental-talk of how to get that right now, sometimes also mixed with physical sensations in the stomach or maybe a movement potential in legs and hands as if the body is ready to go get that food (clinging).
-With mindfulness one can watch this pattern of sensation stream, from a distance, and identify the force of craving that’s keeping the sensation stream in place.
+For instance: Let’s say a mental-image of your favourite dish pops up in the sensation-stream (contact), via social media, or maybe just like that.
+This seems to soon be followed up by mental-images of places where the dish is available (craving), and maybe interspersed with mental-talk of how to get that right now, sometimes also mixed with physical sensations in the stomach (clinging) or maybe a movement potential in legs and hands as if the body is ready to go get that food (birth-of-action).
+With mindfulness one can watch, from a distance, this pattern of sensations in the stream, and identify the force of craving that’s keeping the sensation stream in place.

 Next, bring up a smile.
 Watch as the grip of the force of craving has now released.
 That’s relief (joy).
 That’s nibhana.
 Smiling creates a wholesome state.
 As you enjoy that wholesome state, simply allow the mind to watch what the state feels like (investigation) and let go of any craving directed to that state.
 Allow the mind to naturally settle into that state (energy).